dellow/Web-Framework/README.md

 <a name="styleguide-examples"></a>
 ## Styleguide & Examples
-There is a CSS styleguide in [`dist/.help/guides/styleguide.html`](dist/.help/guides/styleguide.html) which outlines some of the elements in the framework.
-You can also test the vertical rhythm [`dist/.help/guides/rhythm.html`](dist/.help/guides/rhythm.html).
+After installation there is a CSS styleguide located in `dist/.help/guides/styleguide.html` which outlines some of the elements in the Framework.
+You can also test the vertical rhythm `dist/.help/guides/rhythm.html`.

-These serve as ongoing platforms to test any changes you might make to framework CSS.
+These serve as ongoing platforms to test any changes you might make to the Framework.

 <a name="using-gulp"></a>
 ## Using Gulp